murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Domain 03.md

 ## Chapter 7: PKI and Cryptographic Applications

-asymmetric cryptosystems use pairs of public and private keys to facilitate secure communication without the overhead of complex key distribution systems.
+Asymmetric cryptosystems use pairs of public and private keys to facilitate secure communication without the overhead of complex key distribution systems.

 *Common Asymetric cyptosystems today8